pyranges/pyranges/README.md

   - use pyranges in Stack Overflow/biostars questions and answers
   - star the repo (possibly important for github visibility and as a proxy for project popularity)
   - if you are a business using pyranges, please give to one of the charities listed at https://www.givewell.org/

+## Asking for help

+If you encounter bugs, or the documentation is not enough a cannot accomplish a specific task of interest, or if you'd like new features implemented, open an Issue at github: https://github.com/pyranges/pyranges/issues

+## Contributing to pyranges

+Pyranges accepts code contributions in form of pull request.
+For details, visit https://pyranges.readthedocs.io/developer_guide.html